 Incorporating the Power of Functional Mushrooms Into Your Day

 Mushroom supplements offer the benefits of nutritious superfoods and their characteristic bioactive ingredients.
-As a whole, functional mushrooms provide polysaccharides to support a healthy immune system, antioxidants and anti-inflammatories to minimize tissue damage, and prebiotic fiber to sustain a healthy gut flora.‡
+As a whole, functional mushrooms provide polysaccharides to support a healthy immune system, antioxidants to minimize tissue damage, and prebiotic fiber to sustain a healthy gut flora.‡

 Mushroom supplements made from individual species offer additional specific advantages.
 Whether you are looking for help with relaxation, blood sugar support, or improved focus, there is a mushroom powder supplement to fortify your day.‡